sysnasri/shey/README.md

   you can refer to helm folder for helm chart instruction.

 # Part 3
-  I have used cloud instances for deployment but if you want to setup cluster locally, you can use the vagrant to bootstrap the cluster.
+  I have used cloud instances for deployment but if you want to setup cluster locally, you can find and use the vagrant to bootstrap the cluster in deployment folder.

-     simply do vagrant up , it installs ubuntu and docker
+     simply do vagrant up, it installs ubuntu and docker